cyberphone/I-JSON-Number-System/README.md

 ## Existing Solutions
 A few existing solutions have been investigated.

-### Java JSON-P
+### Java JSON-B
-JSON-P currently uses *Adaptive Notation* where the actual value determines if it is to be serialized as a JSON Number or be embedded in a JSON String:
+JSON-B currently uses *Adaptive Notation* where the actual value determines if it is to be serialized as a JSON Number or be embedded in a JSON String:
 ```json
 {